Tony Gwynn (2007)

 Gwynn won the NL batting title again in 1987, batting .370.
 He also won another Silver Slugger award and a second Gold Glove and he led the National League in hits (218) and in batting average (.370).
 He had career highs in triples with 13 and in stolen bases with 56.
 The following year, he had a league leading batting average of .313 in 133 games.
 He finished the 1988 season with 163 hits, 22 doubles, 26 stolen bases, and 70 RBIs.

 Gwynn won his fourth Silver Slugger award and his third Gold Glove in 1989.
 He led the NL in hits and batting average again.
 He finished the season with 203 hits, 27 doubles, 40 stolen bases, 62 RBIs, and a .336 batting average in 158 games.
 The following year, he batted .309 with 177 hits, 29 doubles, 10 triples, and 72 RBIs in 141 games.
-He won his fourth Gold Glove in 1990, one more leading NL right fielders in putouts with 328.
+He won his fourth Gold Glove in 1990, once more leading NL right fielders in putouts with 328.

 Gwynn batted .317 and he had 27 doubles in both 1991 and 1992.
 He had 168 hits, 11 triples, and 62 RBIs in 134 games in 1991, and he had 165 hits and 41 RBIs in 128 games in 1992.
 He won his fifth and final Gold Glove in 1991.
 He batted .358 in 122 games in 1993, and he had 175 hits, 41 doubles, and 59 RBIs.